Passiontide: Lenten shrouds

-In the Roman Catholic Church, Western Rite Orthodoxy, Lutheranism, and in Anglo-Catholic churches, all crucifixes and images may be covered in veils (usually violet, the color of vestments in Lent) starting on Passion Sunday: "The practice of covering crosses and images in the church may be observed, if the episcopal conference decides.
+In the Roman Catholic, Western Rite Orthodox, Evangelical-Lutheran, and Anglican branches of Christianity, all crucifixes and images may be covered in veils (usually violet, the color of vestments in Lent) starting on Passion Sunday: "The practice of covering crosses and images in the church may be observed, if the episcopal conference decides.
 The crosses are to be covered until the end of the celebration of the Lord's passion on Good Friday.
 Statues and images are to remain covered until the beginning of the Easter Vigil."
 (Specifically, those veils are removed during the singing of the Gloria.)
 The veiling was associated with Passion Sunday's Gospel, in which Jesus "hid himself" from the people.

+Roman Catholic Church

 Tridentine Passiontide

 In the Tridentine Mass, Psalm 42 (43) is omitted at all Masses (unless a feast is observed) until Holy Thursday inclusive, as is the short doxology (Gloria Patri) at the Introit and the Psalm Lavabo at Mass.
 It is likewise omitted in Psalm 94 at Matins, and the responds at Matins, Prime, Terce, Sext, None, and Compline.
 Also, the Preface for Lent gives way to the Preface of the Holy Cross unless a festal or votive Mass is celebrated for which a proper preface is assigned.